Posted on

 As stated above, California follows a pure comparative negligence standard.

-In a 50 percent rule state, the plaintiff cannot collect any damages if the plaintiff is 50 percent or more at fault for the accident.
+In a 50 percent rule state, you cannot collect any damages if you were 50 percent or more at fault for the accident.

-In a 51 percent rule state, the plaintiff cannot collect any damages if the plaintiff is 51percent or more at fault for the accident.
+In a 51 percent rule state, you cannot collect any damages if you were 51 percent or more at fault for the accident.

 States like Nevada follow a modified comparative negligence 5o percent rule.
-In a personal injury accident in Nevada, the plaintiff would be barred from recovering damages if he or she is more than 50 percent responsible for an accident or injury.
+In a personal injury accident in Nevada, you would be barred from recovering damages if you are more than 50 percent responsible for an accident or injury.

-In a pure comparative negligence state, a plaintiff can recover damages from a defendant even if he/she bears almost all of the responsibility for causing an accident.
+In a pure comparative negligence state, you can recover damages from a defendant even if you bear almost all of the responsibility for causing an accident.

 What is contributory negligence?

-Contributory negligence laws essentially prohibit a plaintiff from recovering damages for an injury accident if a jury finds that he/she was negligent in any way for causing that accident.
-“In any way” means a plaintiff is barred from recovery even if he/she helped cause an accident by a mere one percent.3
+Contributory negligence laws essentially prohibit you from recovering damages for an injury accident if a jury finds that you were negligent in any way for causing that accident.
+“In any way” means you are barred from recovery even if you helped cause an accident by a mere one percent.3

 Only a few states still follow this system of negligence.
 Some include: